golemfoundation/wildland-client/Documentation/manpages/wl-storage.rst

    Google Drive Client Congifuration Object.
 You can generate it in Google Developer Console.
    More info: https://developers.google.com/drive/api/v3/quickstart/python#step_1_turn_on_the

+.. option:: --skip-interaction

+   Enable this optional flag if user passes authorization token as credentials

 .. program:: wl-storage-create-s3
 .. _wl-storage-create-s3: